Boiler horsepower vs. heat transfer area.

-Boiler horsepower - a power unit from the 19th-20th centuries - was used to rate boiler capacities to deliver steam to steam engines.
+Boiler horsepower - a power unit from the 19th-20th centuries - was used to rate the capacity of a boiler to deliver steam to steam engines.

 A common definition of one boiler horsepower is the amount of energy required to produce 34.5 pounds (15.65 kg) of steam per hour at pressure and temperature 0 psig (0 bar) and 212oF (100oC) - with feed water at pressure 0 psig and temperature 212oF.
 One boiler horsepower is about 33479 Btu per hour (about 9812 watts, 8437 kcal/hr).